haleyhorton/drachtio-new-site/docs/api/srf/srf.md

 ## Methods

 ### destroy (opts,[callback])
-Destroy the sip dialog by generating a BYE request (in the case of INVITE dialog), or NOTIFY (in the case of SUBSCRIBE).
+Destroy the SIP dialog by generating a BYE request (in the case of INVITE dialog), or NOTIFY (in the case of SUBSCRIBE).

 | Parameters | Type | Description
 |------------|------|-------------